Spinmaster: Gameplay

 Players progress across the side-scrolling levels, jumping to avoid obstacles and reach platforms and defeating enemies with a default yo-yo weapon or projectile weapons obtained from treasure chests.
 They can also crouch or slide tackle to attack enemies or evade incoming attacks.
 Quickly tapping the attack button rapid-fires weapons, and holding the attack button charges an alternate fire mode that varies depending on the equipped weapon.
 There are also limited screen-clearing super attacks that also vary depending on the equipped weapon.

-There are five worlds of several stages each.
+There are five worlds of several stages each, which takes place in Madrid, Egypt, China, South America, and finally Ancient Greece.
 Each world ends with a boss fight that awards a fragment of a treasure map when defeated.
 After collecting the full map, players choose one of three locations, each of which are a different ending to the game.

 Plot

 Many years ago, a large treasure was hidden by a mysterious man on an uncharted island.
 The man of mystery drew the location of the treasure on a map and hid it deep in the forest of the island.
 Days turned to weeks, weeks turned to years, and years turned to decades.
 The man who hid the map disappeared, never to be seen again.
 During this time, the map became dirty and weathered, eventually tearing into five pieces which were scattered about the corners of the world.
 One of these pieces wafted its way into the possession of the young treasure seeker named Johnny.
 Living with his girlfriend Mary and his rugged cowboy partner named Tom, Johnny dreamed of the day when he would some day find the ancient treasure on the hidden island of the mysterious man.

 Then one day, the greedy, treasure-seeking mad scientist, Dr. De Playne appeared in Johnny's little town.
 Seizing Johnny's piece of the treasure map and kidnapping Mary, Dr. De Playne set out to find the treasure and buy up all the toys and candy of the world, plunging the children of earth into a bitter darkness of continuous study and well-balanced meals.
 Johnny and Tom pursued the mad Dr. De Playne with their yo-yos to save Mary and the world.